flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 ==}

-We now know we need to open the ports we want to use.
-The default ports are **TCP 8125** and **TCP 8380** and these must be allowed to pass the firewall.
+We now know we need to open the port we want to use.
+The default port is **TCP 8380** and this must be allowed to pass the firewall.

 There are several ways to open ports on your PC firewall.